NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 # Restore packages with NuGet Package Restore

 NuGet Package Restore restores all of a project's dependencies that are listed in either a project file or a *packages.config* file.
-You can restore packages at any time with `nuget restore`, `dotnet restore`, or through Visual Studio.
+You can restore packages manually with `nuget restore`, `dotnet restore`, `msbuild -t:restore`, or through Visual Studio.
 The `dotnet build` and `dotnet run` commands automatically restore packages, and you can configure Visual Studio to restore packages automatically when it builds a project.

 To promote a cleaner development environment and to reduce repository size, Package Restore makes all of a project's dependencies available without having to store them in source control.
 To configure your source control repository to exclude package binaries, see [Packages and source control](../consume-packages/packages-and-source-control.md).

 ## Package Restore behavior

 Package Restore tries to install all package dependencies to the state that matches the `<PackageReference>`s in a project file, such as *.csproj*, or `<package>`s in a *packages.config* file.
-In Visual Studio **Solution Explorer**, you can see the package references under **Dependencies** > **Packages**.

 Package Restore first installs the direct dependencies of a project as needed, then installs any dependencies of those packages throughout the entire dependency graph.

-If a needed package isn't already installed, NuGet first attempts to retrieve it from the [NuGet cache](../consume-packages/managing-the-global-packages-and-cache-folders.md).
-If the package isn't in the cache, NuGet tries to download it from all sources configured in Visual Studio at **Tools** > **Options** > **NuGet Package Manager** > **Package Sources**.
+If a needed package isn't already installed, NuGet first attempts to retrieve it from the local [global packages or HTTP cache folders](../consume-packages/managing-the-global-packages-and-cache-folders.md).
+If the package isn't in the local folders, NuGet tries to download it from all sources configured in Visual Studio at **Tools** > **Options** > **NuGet Package Manager** > **Package Sources**.

 During restore, NuGet ignores the order of package sources, and uses the package from the first source that responds to requests.
 If restore fails, NuGet doesn't indicate the failure until after it checks all sources.
 NuGet then reports a failure for only the last source in the list.
 The error implies that the package wasn't present on any of the sources, even though it doesn't list the other failures individually.